Recovering lost 21 cm radial modes via cosmic tidal reconstruction: Implementation and results

 \section{Implementation and results}

 To test the performance of reconstruction, we run an ensemble of six $N$-body simulations with the ${\tt CUBEP^3M}$ code \cite{2013CUBEP3M}.
 Each simulation involves $1024^3$ dark matter particles in a cubic box of side length $1200\ \mr{Mpc}/h$.
 We use the snapshot at redshift $z=1$ and generate the dark matter density field on a $1024^3$ grid.
-We could approximately use the dark matter density to represent the 21-cm source distribution, i.e., the neutral hydrogen.
+We could approximately use the dark matter density to represent the 21 cm source distribution, i.e., the neutral hydrogen.
 This is a good approximation since the neutral hydrogen traces the total mass distribution fairly well at low redshifts (see Refs. \cite{2017HI,2017Void} for more discussions about the modeling of neutral hydrogen in the Universe).
 However, the realistic neutral hydrogen density field should also include the fluctuation of neutral hydrogen fraction in the Universe, the redshift space distortion effect due to the peculiar velocity, etc. We plan to study these in future.

-There are several noises for 21-cm experiments we need to consider to model the observed 21-cm signal from intensity mapping observations, including the astrophysical foreground, the receiver noise, and the shortest baseline for inteferometers.
+There are several noises for 21 cm experiments we need to consider to model the observed 21 cm signal from intensity mapping observations, including the astrophysical foreground, the receiver noise, and the shortest baseline for inteferometers.

-A detailed 21-cm foreground subtraction simulation is beyond the scope of this paper.
+A detailed 21 cm foreground subtraction simulation is beyond the scope of this paper.
 Instead we simply use a high-pass filter along the line of sight, \bea W_{\mr{fs}}(\kpa)=1-e^{-\kpa^2R_\mr{fs}^2/2}, \eea which removes the small $\kpa$ density modes, to simulate the loss of modes due to foreground contamination.
 We use the two different foreground scales $R_\mr{fs}=60\ \mr{Mpc}/h$ and $15\ \mr{Mpc}/h$ in reconstruction, which give $W_{\mr{fs}}=0.5$ at $\kpa=0.02\ h\mr{Mpc}^{-1}$ and $0.08\ h\mr{Mpc}^{-1}$, respectively.
-The former is an optimal case, i.e., we only loss modes with $\kpa\lesssim0.02\ h\mr{Mpc}^{-1}$ \cite{2015FG}, while the latter is already achieved in the current 21-cm observations \cite{2013IM,2013IM2}.
+The former is an optimal case, i.e., we only lose modes with $\kpa\lesssim0.02\ h\mr{Mpc}^{-1}$ \cite{2015FG}, while the latter is already achieved in the current 21 cm observations \cite{2013IM,2013IM2}.